 This veteran antiquarian seller of used and rare books specializes in 19th and 20th century literature, inscribed books, and manuscripts.
 Its open “by chance” or “by appointment.”

-Old City Hall is rumored to be the inspiration for Edwin O’Connor’s Pulitzer-winning 1956 novel, The Last Hurrah.
+Old City Hall and four-time Mayor James Michael Curley were the inspiration for Edwin O’Connor’s Pulitzer-winning 1956 novel, The Last Hurrah.
 In 1969 City Hall was moved to its current location in Government Center.

 Founded in 1635, the Boston Latin School was the first public school in the United States.
 Its alumni includes Ben Franklin, Cotton Mather, Ralph Waldo Emerson, John Hancock, and many other notables.